emhoracek/smooch/app/README.md

 To work on this codebase, follow the directions in the [CONTRIBUTING](https://github.com/emhoracek/smooch/blob/master/CONTRIBUTING.md#run-smooch-on-your-computer) file.

-If you have *any issues at all* with this process, it would be extremely helpful to me if you emailed me at libby@daydrea.me with some information about your system and what trouble you're having, or if you filed a ticket in the "Issues" section on Github!
-I want to know about any obstactles anyone is facing in using Smooch -- if you're having trouble, someone else probably will, too!
+If you have *any issues at all* getting started with Smooch, it would be extremely helpful to me if you filed a ticket in the "Issues" section on Github and tagged me (@emhoracek)!
+I want to know about any obstacles anyone is facing in using Smooch -- if you're having trouble, someone else probably will, too!

-## What it does
+## Current state of the app

 Right now, a user is greeted with an invitation to create an account, login, or upload a file.
 Only uploading a file does anything interesting.